When elections are scheduled, this page provides information on the polling stations within the Uttlesford District.

 If you are concerned about the conduct of a teller, speak to the Presiding Officer at the polling station.

-Please note that what is on your polling card is always the correct venue for polling day as sometimes we have to move away from a previously approved venue due to availability reasons.
+What is on your polling card is always the correct venue for polling day as sometimes we have to move away from a previously approved venue for availability reasons.